-The decision support tools for Coastal Resilience include a visualization platform where ecological, social, and economic information can be viewed alongside sea level rise and storm surge scenarios in specific geographies.
-In addition, Coastal Resilience "apps" have been developed for specific geographies.
-They are intended to cater to the needs of stakeholders, policies and planning processes.
-These apps can be used to simplify complex relationships or models, convey a specific ecological or social concept, or used to compare different future condition scenarios.
-A short description of each app for Coastal Resilience 2.0 is below.
+The Coastal Resilience decision support system includes a visualization platform where ecological, social, and economic information can be viewed alongside sea level rise and storm surge scenarios in specific geographies.
+In addition, a modular, configurable plugin architecture allows specific geographies to have apps designed specifically for geo-processing and display.
+These cater to the needs of stakeholders, policies and planning processes.
+Apps are used to simplify complex relationships or models, convey a specific ecological or social concept, or used to compare different future condition scenarios.

 The Community Planning app is the location where resilient communities host their locally specific data to inform their decisions and track their successes.
-It is also where the community comes to view their information alongside and with the other Coastal Resilience data layers.
-This app provides information for a community-level engagement process over time.
+Users can view local information alongside with other Coastal Resilience data layers which helps support community-level engagement processes.

 Flooding is increasing along the coast and certain rivers.
 Use this app to view areas affected today and in the future due to increased sea level rise, surge from storms and hurricanes, and inland flooding.

 This app is being used in all Coastal Resilience geographies.

 The Future Habitat app categorizes various tidal marsh advancement scenarios from spatial model outputs to inform users of the combined impacts of sea level change, physical barriers to wetland movement, and rates of land accretion or sediment accumulation.